Georgia Court Records

 Contract Disputes and Property Disputes in Georgia

 In Georgia, a contract arises when parties involved in a transaction make offers and agreements.
 Then, the parties sign a legal document detailing the enforceability of the obligations on both parties.
-When disputes arise in the execution of a contract and the parties cannot resolve it, the case moves on to the judiciary for adjudication.
-Similar disagreements regarding property also arise.
+When disputes arise in the execution of a contract and the parties cannot resolve it, the case may move on to the judiciary for adjudication.
+Sometimes, similar disagreements regarding property may also arise.
 The court responsible for the adjudication of the case maintains all records of the proceedings from filing to final judgment.
 These records are available to interested members of the public.

 What are Contract Disputes in Georgia?